leftCoast/LC_extSerial/README.md

  This doesn't actually change your Serial port in any way.
 It just keeps it cleared out as much as possible.
 Setting up and Writing to your Serial port is unaffected.
 Do this like you always do.
-Just, when it comes to reading you're serial port, use these calls.
+Just, when it comes to reading, use these calls.

 ```c++
 #include  <extSerial.h>				// Including the library.